 Air Traffic Controller Jobs

-If you're looking for a mental challenge that far surpasses any Sudoku game, have a high tolerance for stress, and don't mind an exceptionally-long training program, an FAA job as an air traffic controller may appeal to you.
-Each day, air controllers guide more than 87,000 flights in the skies in the United States.
-That's a lot of flights, and not all those airplanes are big commercial airliners flown by industry giants such as American or United.
-According to the National Air Traffic Controllers Association (NATCA), "On an average day, air traffic controllers handle 28,537 commercial flights (major and regional airlines), 27,178 general aviation flights (private planes), 24,548 air taxi flights (planes for hire), 5,260 military flights and 2,148 air cargo flights (Federal Express, UPS, etc.).
+If you’re looking for a mental challenge that far surpasses any Sudoku game, have a high tolerance for stress, and don’t mind an exceptionally-long training program, an FAA job as an air traffic controller may appeal to you.
+Each day, air controllers guide more than 90,000 flights in the skies in the United States.
+That’s a lot of flights, and not all those airplanes are big commercial airliners flown by industry giants such as American or United.
 At any given moment, roughly 5,000 planes are in the skies above the United States.
-In one year, controllers handle an average of 64 million takeoffs and landings." (http://www.natca.org/).
+In one year, controllers handle an average of 64 million takeoffs and landings.

 In the past, nearly all civilian air traffic controllers worked for the FAA.
 In the wake of the 1981 PATCO strike, the FAA decided to contract out operation of some of its smaller air traffic control facilities.
-The program has grown over the years, and there are now more than 200 privately-operated control towers.
+The program has grown over the years, and there are now many privately-operated control towers.

 Most air traffic controllers belong to a union, and NATCA is the largest controllers union in the U.S.

-According to the Bureau of Labor Statistics (BLS), ATC jobs are expected to grow by about 13 percent to the year 2018.
+According to the Bureau of Labor Statistics (BLS), the number of ATC jobs is expected to grow through the year 2018.
 Most of this growth is not due to the increase in air traffic (technological advancements are allowing the same number of controllers to handle more traffic), but to the fact that the majority of current air traffic controllers are approaching retirement age.
 Jason M. Cristaldi, NATCA President at Long Beach Tower, says that the government is far underestimating the number of upcoming retirements and overestimating the availability of qualified candidates to take their places.
 Cristaldi wrote in a letter to the editor of the Long Beach Press-Telegram, “Today trainees are waiting up to 16 months [to get into an FAA-approved training program], and this current environment and low pay system has led to a record number of trainee resignations.”